-PRE-FORESTRY
+PRE-FORESTRY Department of Biological Sciences

 Students should plan to transfer after one or two years at SLU.
 Typical first-semester courses include: GBIO 151/BIOL 152, GBIO 153/BIOL 154, Chemistry 121/123, English 101, and Mathematics 161.
 Consult advisor for further recommendations.